TJBrunson/War/README.md

 1. Repeat until not a tie
 7. Announce winner by name

-# -- Assumptions --
+# -- Assumptions/Corner cases --
-1. No more than 3 computers will play against the user
+1. No more than 4 players are allowed at a time
 2. All suits are worth the same
 3. If there is a tie and one player doesnt have 4 cards, they bet all but one card and use their final card as the tie breaker.
-If that is still a tie, the player that is out of cards loses becasue he ran out of cards.
+If there is still a tie, the player that is out of cards loses becasue they ran out of cards.
-4. If number of players not divisible by 52, add remainder of cards to first winner's pile
+4. If number of players not divisible by 52, add remainder of cards in the deck to first winner's pile.
+This way, the winner of the first round will be awarded the remainder of the deck
-5. If a player cannot play in a tie breaker or runs out of cards, remove them from player pool to shorten loop runs
+5. If a player cannot play in a tie breaker or runs out of cards, remove them from player pool to shorten loop runs.
+This is okay because there is no way for them to rejoin the game
 6. The game always has at least 1 player with cards
 7. There are always 52 cards in the game.

+# -- With more time I would have... --
+1. implemented a gui to show the player's hands and have a button to start a round
+2. created a mode where users can choose to play solo against up to 3 computers who's names are randomly generated.
+The user's name in the game would become 'you' in the console logs and gui.
+3. improved the structure of the code into an src/ file structure that worked
+4. moved codes for each class into their own files and put them in a /tests/ directory.
+5. made the card ranks an enum similar to how the Suits enum works.